 The Rheumatology department covers all areas of general Rheumatology using a multidisciplinary team approach.

 The department has dedicated inpatient wards at Derriford hospital, these include a fractured neck of femur unit and a ward for hip and knee surgery.
 The wards are run by the senior orthopaedic nursing team including a matron and senior ward sisters.
-The department also has a dedicated outpatients and fracture clinic area located on level six of the hospital run by a senior orthopaedic sister.
 Children are seen in the dedicated paediatric unit located on level 12 of the hospital.

 The Trauma, Orthopaedic and Rheumatology department offer the population of Plymouth a complete range of services including complex trauma services and major surgery which could only be undertaken at a site containing an intensive care and high dependency unit.
 The department prides itself in providing patients with the most up to date medicine and surgery using a multidisciplinary team approach to ensure patients are given the most appropriate care.